-WARNING Warning symbols indicate a hazardous situation which, if not avoided, could result in death or serious injury.
+NDANCER Indicates a hazardous situation which that could result in death or serious injury.

-ACAUTION Caution symbols indicate a hazardous situation which, if not avoided, could result in minor or moderate injury.
+WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.

-NOTICE: Addresses practices not related to personal injury.
+A CAUTION Indicates a hazardous situation that could result in minor or moderate injury.
+NOTICE!
+Addresses practices not related to personal injury.